What to Consider Before You Start Selling

-The number of U.S marketers on Instagram jumped from 69.2% in 2018 to 73.2% in 2019.
+The number of advertisers on Instagram is about 2 million and they can reach 1.318 billion users as of 2023.
 It really goes to show how Instagram is a huge part of businesses selling strategies.

 Options for selling and promoting supplements on Instagram include:

 - promoting your products organically through your page and